 Each enclosure comes complete with our durable netting and also includes the steel poles, cushioning foam to go over the poles and green PVC sleeves to protect the foam from the weather.
 In addition the enclosure includes the clamps that attach the poles to the trampoline and caps on top of the poles.

 Although on all trampoline enclosures the poles are positioned outside the frame pads, some manufacturers design the net to hang inside the pads, whilst others design the netting to hang outside the padding.
 Our enclosures come as standard with netting that hangs outside the padding.

-As with all that we supply, our enclosures are of a premium quality.
+As with all that we supply, our enclosures are of a premium quality and our long warranties reflect this.
 You may find cheaper trampoline enclosures on the market, but they will not be of the same quality.
 Our enclosures come direct from the factory so there is no middle-man mark-up and are as keenly priced as they can be.
 If you buy a cheaper alternative, the chances are that it will neither look as good or last as long.